 The researchers find one of the earliest pieces of evidence supporting the usage of fire using cutting-edge AI methods.

-There’s a saying that where there’s smoke, there’s fire, and Weizmann Institute of Science researchers are working hard to explore that claim, or at the very least to define what “smoke” is.
+There’s a saying that where there’s smoke, there’s fire, and scientists at Weizmann Institute of Science are working hard to explore that claim, or at the very least to define what “smoke” is.
 The researchers describe a cutting-edge, ground-breaking technique they have created and used to find nonvisual signs of fire that date back at least 800,000 years, one of the earliest known indications of the use of fire, in a recent paper that was published in Proceedings of the National Academy of Sciences.

 The newly created method could help push archaeology in the direction of a more data-driven, scientific approach, but perhaps more crucially, it might help us comprehend the beginnings of the human story, our most fundamental traditions, and our tendency for experimentation and innovation.

 Archaeologists think that Homo habilis started to evolve into Homo erectus about the time when ancient hominins, a group that includes humans and some of our extinct family members, first used fire in controlled manners.
 This is thought to have occurred about a million years ago.
 That’s no coincidence, since the “cooking hypothesis,” the working theory, contends that the use of fire played a crucial role in human development, enabling hominins to not only remain warm, make sophisticated tools, and fend off predators, but also to develop the ability to cook.

 Cooking meat not only eliminates pathogens but increases efficient protein digestion and nutritional value, paving the way for the growth of the brain.
 The only problem with this hypothesis is a lack of data: since finding archaeological evidence of pyrotechnology primarily relies on visual identification of modifications resulting from the combustion of objects (mainly, a color change), traditional methods have managed to find widespread evidence of fire use no older than 200,000 years.